Transport Grants guidance

 We’ll send you an email in which we’ll try our best to explainwhy we’ve not awarded you funding.
 We will also let you know in our email how soon you can re-apply.
 If the reason we haven’t awarded you funding is something we think you can address, you may be able to re-apply once you have been able to do so.
 We’ll explain this in the email.

-If you would like to have a chat with us about our decision and whether – or how soon – you can re-apply, you can email us on funding@therobertsontrust.org.uk and your Funding Officer will get back to you within five working days.
+If you would like to have a chat with us about our decision and whether – or how soon – you can re-apply, you can email us on funding@therobertsontrust.org.uk and your Funding Officer will aim to get back to you within five working days.

 Feel free to get in touch